animando/pr-engagement-metrics/contributing.md

-# Contributing to GitHub Engagement Analyzer
+# Contributing to PR Engagement Metrics

-Thank you for considering contributing to GitHub Engagement Analyzer!
+Thank you for considering contributing to PR Engagement Metrics!
 This document outlines the process for contributing to this project.

 ## Code of Conduct